 Men and women cite differences in their anticipated source of retirement income, with more men than women expecting rental income or expecting to own a business to support their finances in retirement.
 Meanwhile, more women than men expect an inheritance to help fund their retirement.
-While men and women differ in their expectations for retirement income, about half of both genders agree that Social Security will be a minor source of retirement income or not a source at all.2 would leave her with even less disposable income for day-to-day purposes.
-According to the Bureau of Labor Statistics, single men annually outspend single women by about \$2,000, which is much less than the gap in earnings, where single men made on average \$10,000 a year more than single women.
+While men and women differ in their expectations for retirement income, about half of both genders agree that Social Security will be a minor source of retirement income or not a source at all.2

 Starting to save for retirement as early as possible is crucial for investors who desire to fully fund their retirement without other sources.
 However, women investors can be at a disadvantage if they are not able to contribute as much due to a lower starting salary.
 With a 17% salary gap, on average, a woman would need to save about 20% more to break even.
-Doing so, however,
+Doing so, however, would leave her with even less disposable income for day-to-day purposes.
+According to the Bureau of Labor Statistics, single men annually outspend single women by about \$2,000, which is much less than the gap in earnings, where single men made on average \$12,000 a year more than single women.

 The wage gap is one factor that can set back women when it comes to attaining their retirement goals, but an extended career break can have an even greater impact.
 New mothers are more likely to take an extended career break than new fathers.
-A study by LinkedIn and Censuswide found that about half of the women in the study took an extended break from the workforce, with the average break being roughly two years.6 An extended career gap and pause in contributions to a retirement account can have a drastic impact on the amount of assets available later in life.
+A study by LinkedIn and Censuswide found that about half of the women in the study took an extended break from the workforce, with the average break being roughly two years.
+An extended career gap and pause in contributions to a retirement account can have a drastic impact on the amount of assets available later in life (projected to be 34% lower compared to men, as shown in the chart below).